RobertoBaiochi/RobertoBaiochi/README.md

 :mortar_board: ~ I'm studying Systems Analysis and Development and working as a Full-stack developer.

 :computer: ~ I have a variety of technical skills, including using technologies and programming languages such as:
-  - JavaScript / TypeScript / React / React-Native
+  - JavaScript / TypeScript / ReactJs / React-Native / NextJs
-  - C# / .NET
+  - C# / .NET / NodeJs
   - HTML / CSS / Tailwind
   - Developing and consuming APIs